Deco+ by Click Litehouse: Antique Brass & Satin Chrome Wiring Accessories for Trade

 Common Mistakes Worth Knowing About

 Getting the finish code wrong is probably the most common order error.
-The black inserts are specific to the antique brass and satin chrome Deco+ variants — if you’re reordering to match existing plates, double-check the product code.
-A mismatched insert colour on a decorative range is going to get noticed by the client.
+The black inserts are specific to the antique brass and satin chrome Deco+ variants — if you’re reordering to match existing plates, it’s worth double-checking the product code.
+A mismatched insert colour on a decorative range tends to get noticed.

 Ireland vs UK: What Actually Differs

 Socket types and media modules diverge between the two markets.
-Ireland still has a legacy of round pin sockets in older installations, and RJ11 media modules in Ireland use the Irish/US format rather than the UK master/secondary outlet configuration.
-If you’re stocking for both markets, you’ll need to carry dual inventory on those specific modules.
+Ireland has a legacy of round pin sockets in older installations, and RJ11 media modules in Ireland use the Irish/US format rather than the UK master/secondary outlet configuration.
+If you’re stocking for both markets, it’s worth carrying the relevant module variants.

-CE vs UKCA marking is the other live difference.
-CE marking is required for the Irish market (EU compliance).
+CE vs UKCA marking is the other key difference.
+CE marking is required for the Irish market under EU compliance.
 UKCA is required for Great Britain post-Brexit.
-Check the product marking if you’re supplying across both markets — it’s an admin issue more than a technical one, but it’s the kind of thing that can cause headaches on a commercial job.
+It’s more of an admin and procurement consideration than a technical one, but worth confirming the product marking when supplying across both markets — particularly on commercial projects where documentation matters.

 The 20-year warranty applies across both markets.
-The installation standards differ in detail but not dramatically for wiring accessories at this level.
+The regulatory frameworks differ in detail but the product range is designed to work within both.

 Wrapping Up

-Deco+ is a solid range for any contractor who wants a decorative wiring accessory that actually performs to spec over the long term.
-The MiniGrid® system is the real practical advantage — it lets you build bespoke plate configurations without sourcing from multiple suppliers.
-The antique brass and satin chrome finishes with black inserts are consistently in demand on refurb and new-build residential work where the client wants something better than white plastic.
+Deco+ is a solid range for projects where a decorative wiring accessory needs to look good and hold up over the long term.
+The MiniGrid® system is the real practical advantage — it allows bespoke plate configurations without sourcing from multiple suppliers.
+The antique brass and satin chrome finishes with black inserts are consistently popular on refurb and new-build residential work where the client wants something beyond standard white plastic.